aurelia/aurelia/docs/user-docs/developer-guides/router-lite/routing-lifecycle.md

 ## `canUnload`

 The `canUnload` method is called when a user attempts to leave a routed view.
-The first argument of this callback is a `INavigatorInstruction` which provides information about the next route.
-You can return a component, boolean or string value from this method.
+The first argument (`next`) of this hook is a `RouteNode` which provides information about the next route.

+This hook is like the `canLoad` method but inverse.
-Like the `canLoad` method, this is just the inverse.
-It determines if we can navigate away from the current component.
+You can return a `boolean true` from this method, allowing the router-lite to navigate away from the current component.
+Returning any other value from this method will disallow the router-lite to unload this component.

+The following example shows that before navigating away, the

+TODO(sayan): add example

 ### **unload**